 Unite also announced that the value of both its associated funds rose during the third quarter of 2019.
 Its property portfolio was independently valued at £2.45bn, an increase of 0.6%.
 To June last year, London-focussed student accommodation real estate investment fund GCP Student Living bucked the broader commercial real estate market and reported a 14.8% total shareholder return.
 With large companies and trusts making such profits, it is no wonder the sector is becoming appealing to individual investors.

 Some investors prefer to own property directly rather than take out shares in a company.
 The good news is that they can purchase student investment property without having to pay stamp duty as it is commercial property under the £150,000 threshold.
 Property investment companies like One Touch Investment source properties within the best student towns and cities.

 One student property investment example is The Mill in Lancaster.
 Lancaster University is consistently rated in the top ten across all the league tables and attracts a large proportion of international students due to its prestigious reputation.
-Units in The Mill start from £85,000 and an 8% yield is guaranteed for five years.
+Units in The Mill start from £85,000 and an 8% yield is contracted for five years.

 Another popular student city is Sheffield because of its vibrant nightlife, excellent universities and affordability.
 Trippet Court is a student property development in Sheffield’s city centre.
 It is located just a ten-minute walk away from Sheffield University and a thirteen-minute walk away from Sheffield Hallam University.
 Trippet Court also offers an 8% net rental yield for five years but has a slightly lower entry point at £64,950.